-- A physics based science subject. - A mathematics based or Engineering subject or their international equivalent.
+- A physics based science subject and a mathematics based subject or - A physics based science subject and an engineering subject or their international equivalent.

 An individual with an HNC/HND or equivalent with considerable industrial experience may also be considered.